 - The Software permits you to fix the Windows drives that are corrupt and the errors resulting from the same (both, within physical as well as logical devices).

-- The Software extracts all of those files even your highly-prized ones, without any alter to them.
+- The Software extracts all of those files even your highly-prized ones, without any alterations to them.

 - Furthermore, it also recovers all data from permanently-deleted files and folders without any file restrictions.